 In addition, find below the complete list of all the museums and monuments that have free entry at different times of the year.
 Make sure that you plan your trip to match one of the options below and enjoy grand savings on your travel budget expenses.

-Paris Budget Travel Tip: Free Attractions
+Paris Budget Travel Tips to Avail Free Attractions:

 Do you know who the show stopper of Paris city is?
 It is indeed – the Eiffel Tower.
 So, hit the roads and head towards this marvellous structure.
 A unique fact about Paris is that the Government hasn’t permitted construction of a structure taller than the Eiffel Tower in central Paris.